sunny/wubmail/README.markdown

     $ wubmail welcome.txt users.csv

-And it will print out an example, which you can send to everybody if you call `wubmail` again with the `-s` argument. file.
+And it will print out an example, which you can send to everybody if you call wubmail again with the `-s` argument.
 That's it!